pyhopper/pyhopper/docs/recipes/custom_types.rst

     > {'torch_param': tensor([[0.7232, 0.1011], [0.0034, 0.0875]])}

-Alternatively, we can use the :meth:`pyhopper.custom` parameter template and pass the :code:`seeding_strategy` and :code:`mutation_strategy` functional arguments:
+Alternatively, we can use the :meth:`pyhopper.custom` parameter template and pass the :code:`seeding_fn` and :code:`mutation_fn` functional arguments:

 .. code-block:: python